TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Huat big & slay your mahjong kakis

 And yes, we know – mahjong can seem daunting at first.
-If it helps, there are also other resources you can use including Facebook groups and Telegram channels like The Mahjong Diary that have open-ended discussions about more complex rules and playing styles.
+If it helps, there are also other resources you can use, including Facebook groups and Telegram channels like The Mahjong Diary that have open-ended discussions about more complex Singapore mahjong rules and other playing styles.
 Time to impress your ah gong and ah ma this CNY.

 More games for you and the gang to enjoy: